LUCClass/linkedlisthomework/README.md

 ## Detailed Instructions

 To-do items for this homework:
-1. Define a data structure to store linked list elements
+1. Define a data structure to store linked list elements.
+Include linkage pointers (`next` and `prev`) and at least one payload.
 2. Create a `head` pointer to point to the beginning of your list
-3. Write a `listAdd` function that adds new elements to your list
+3. Write a `listAdd` function that adds new elements to your list **in ascending order according to the value of the element's payload.**
 4. Write a `listRemove` function that removes elements from your list
 5. Call `listAdd` and `listRemove` from `main` to demonstrate that they work

 ### Defining the Data Structure

 First, you're going to want to define a data structure for elements in your linked list.
 Do this in a header file.
+Your data structure should have `next` and `prev` pointers and some payload.
+For the payload, you can create a single integer.

     struct linkedListElement {
         struct linkedListElement *next; // Ptr to next element in list